toltalchaos/shop-os/README.md

-# todo:
+# TODO:
-- sort out order management/tracking
-    - sub-directory in managment screens
-    - order statuses
-    - order number lookup for end-user

-- utilize external DB (firestore?) -> the update readme with setup instructions
-    - convert the invintory to not use a static json file (firebase firestore)
-        - rtdb?
-        - use .env auth stuff for the item calls
+- item categories field
-    - modularize things to dynamically populate the names, colours, photos
+    - nested product cards

+- init firestore client + .env settings

-        - use firestore document for site settings
+- use firestore for required data in the application
-        - from commented out API call - https://firebase.google.com/docs/firestore/quickstart#node.js_2
+    - user account management
+    - product data
+    - website data
+    - order data/status

-    - add user account for item management login - https://firebase.google.com/docs/auth/web/password-auth
+- add user account for management pages login
-        - store credentials (localstorage)
-        - new page for item management (use localstorage for creds NOT .env)
-            - list of existing items -> edit button
-                - adjust counts on items
-                - adjust text/photos/prices on items
-            - +new item button+ (accordion?)
-                - price
-                - featured
-                - desc
-                - photo
-                - quantity
-        - new page for store management -> update firestore document
+    - store credentials -> or atleast the authenticated boolean
-            - add firestore functionality

-    - utilize external DB for item management? - photos, invintory, ect...
-        - user account
-        - photos
-        - invintory management

 - cart/checkout
     - add count capabilities for the items available and in the cart